At A Glance

 International 35 percent

-International: China, Columbia, Hong Kong, Japan, Korea, Mexico, Russia, and Vietnam.
+International: China, Colombia, Hong Kong, Japan, Korea, Mexico, Russia, and Vietnam.

 United States: Alabama, Connecticut, Illinois, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, and Rhode Island